top of page

 4. Investments in student housing, particularly in Limassol and Nicosia.

-Another factor to consider is the large number of small service vendors and competitors in Cyprus.
+A key factor affecting investments in Cyprus to consider is the large number of small service vendors and competitors in Cyprus.
 Most segments are fragmented, with many small providers unable to gain economies of scale, and continuing business models that were more appropriate to 10-15 years ago.

 Many segments are therefore ready for consolidation through mergers and acquisitions, or ready to be disrupted through radical technological change.